Skip to main content

 peaqos init

 Interactive wizard that scaffolds a .env with the required peaqOS variables.
-Prompts for network, private key source (paste, generate, or wallet), RPC URL, MCR API URL, Gas Station URL, and Event Registry address.
-The wallet path creates a new OWS vault wallet and writes PEAQOS_OWS_WALLET=<name> instead of PEAQOS_PRIVATE_KEY.
+Prompts for network, source (paste, generate, or wallet), RPC URL, MCR API URL, URL, Event Registry address, and (optionally) PEAQOS_ORCHESTRATION_URL + PEAQOS_ORCH_API_KEY for Machine Markets.
+The orchestration key is masked in any echoed or logged output.
+The wallet path creates a new and writes PEAQOS_OWS_WALLET=<name> instead of PEAQOS_PRIVATE_KEY.
 Writes .env with 0o600 permissions and auto-runs whoami to verify.

 peaqos init